peerdavid/remapy/README.md

  - [x] Better rendering for highlighter
  - [x] Use multiple threads to download and render documents (speed up)
  - [x] Show sync state also on collection level
- - [ ] Show icon while uploading a file
+ - [x] Show icon while uploading a file
  - [ ] Create new folder
  - [ ] Create new notebook
- - [ ] Delete local if doc is not available on remarkable
  - [ ] Rename collection / documents
  - [ ] Move collection / documents
  - [ ] Filter / Search documents
  - [ ] Better error handling
  - [ ] Logging
  - [ ] Test offline
- - [ ] Create installer
+ - [ ] Delete local if doc is not available on remarkable

 ## Future ideas